5355 West

 The Utah Department of Transportation (UDOT) is working on a phased development of Mountain View Corridor, where the current roadways will serve as frontage roads and the vacant space in the middle will become a full freeway.

-In January 2024, UDOT started doing geotechnical work to observe soil conditions as part of the freeway design process.
-The first phase of freeway construction is expected to begin in late 2026.
+In January 2024, UDOT began conducting geotechnical work to assess soil conditions as part of the freeway design process.
+The first phase of freeway construction north of Porter Rockwell Boulevard is expected to begin in late 2026.
+Construction is in progress now from Porter Rockwell Boulevard southward into Utah County.
 Full information about the Mountain View Corridor project can be found on UDOT's website.

 The rumor is false

-Though feedback was gathered on the conceptual design of Jackson Park, located at 11983 S Butte County Drive, in 2021, construction on the park will not begin until 2028 when funding has been planned for the project.
+Though feedback was gathered on an initial conceptual design of Jackson Park, located at 11983 S Butte County Drive, in 2021, construction on the park will likely not begin until 2028 when funding has been planned for the project.
+Note: the constructed park will likely not look identical to the initial concept.

 The rumor is false

-Here are the numbers from our GIS database:
+Here are the numbers* from the City's database:

 The rumor is true

 The Juniper Canyon Recreation Area is being built in phases.
-Phase one of the project was completed in the fall of 2022 with more phases to come as funding becomes available.
+Phase one (fall 2022) and phase two (fall 2024) of the project are complete with more phases to come as funding becomes available.
 Learn more.

 This rumor is false